webplatform/docs/guides/the_html_head/index.md

 Don't worry too much about this for now. <code>utf-8</code> is the universal character encoding which includes pretty much any character that you might want to use on a web page, from any common human language, so it is a good idea to declare this to make sure your HTML has full international capabilities.
 In addition, HTML5 will only recognize your character encoding declaration if you include it in the first 1024 bytes of the page.
 So putting it just below the <code>&lt;head></code> tag is fine.
 This is what all the examples in this article do.

 It is, however, important to understand that just putting <code>&lt;meta charset="utf-8"></code> in your title element doesn't magically convert your page to UTF-8 encoding, it just helps browsers know what to do with it.
-You need to actually save your document as UTF-8 as well.
-Most editors will allow you to do that these days.
+You need to actually save your document as UTF-8 as well, which most code editors will allow you to do these days.

-For a gentle introduction to character encodings, see the article [http://www.w3.org/International/getting-started/characters Introducing Character Sets and Encodings].
+For a gentle introduction to this concept, see the article [http://www.w3.org/International/getting-started/characters Introducing Character Sets and Encodings].

 == Judging a document by its title ==

 One of the most important elements in the <code>head</code> is the <code>title</code>.
-The text contained within the <code>title</code> is displayed by pretty much all user agents/browsers in the browser application title bar (the bar bordering the top of the browser window).
-It is the first piece of content that web users will see when they visit your site, and therefore very important.
-In addition, assistive technologies like screen readers (software that reads out web pages to users with visual impairments) give this as a first hint of what visitors can expect from the document, and a lot of search engines work similarly too, so your chances to get found on the web increase drastically when you use a good title that is human readable and contains the right keywords.
+The text contained within the <code>title</code> is displayed by virtually all user agents/browsers in the browser application title bar (the bar bordering the top of the browser window).
+It is the first piece of content that web users see when they visit your site, and therefore very important.
+In addition, assistive technologies like screen readers give this as a first hint of what visitors can expect from the document, and a lot of search engines work similarly too, so your chances to get found on the web increase drastically when you use a good title that is both human-readable and contains the right keywords.
 Let's take the following HTML document and open it in a browser.

 <syntaxhighlight lang="html5"><!DOCTYPE html>
 <html lang="en-GB">